richafnu/Viva/Viva/insights/org-team-insights/org-insights-copilot.md

 Yes, these are available under the **Organizational Behavior Reports** section on the Home page.

 ### Q2.
 What controls do admins have?
-A: Admins can:
+Admins can:

-* Remove GM roles for users who shouldn’t access Copilot.
+* Remove GM roles for users who shouldn't access Copilot.
 * Exclude specific HR attributes or users from data uploads.

 ### Related topics